Ninoy Aquino International Airport: Terminal 1

 Covering 73000 m2, Terminal 1 of the Ninoy Aquino International Airport was designed to handle six million passengers annually.
 It is often referred to as the Ninoy Aquino Terminal, as it was the site of the former senator's assassination in 1983.
 The terminal, opened in 1982, is the airport's second oldest and exclusively handles international flights.

-The development of the Manila International Airport, which includes Terminal 1, was approved by Executive Order No. 381 immediately after the former airport was destroyed by a fire a month earlier.
-The project's feasibility study and master plan were conducted by the Airways Engineering Corporation in 1973, supported by a US$29.6 million loan from the Asian Development Bank (ADB).
-The detailed engineering design was created by Renardet-Sauti/Transplan/F.F.
+The terminal's detailed engineering design was created by Renardet-Sauti/Transplan/F.F.
 Cruz Consultant, and the architectural design was developed by Leandro Locsin's L.V.
 Locsin and Associates.
-In 1974, the designs were approved by the Philippine government and the ADB.
-Construction began in the second quarter of 1978 on a site close to the original Manila Airport, within the jurisdiction of Parañaque, then a municipality of Metro Manila.